-This course seeks to equip students to engage with the key sources, theoretical underpinnings, andthe structural/functional dimensions of the foreign policymaking processes in India.
-Theoretical grounding will apprise students about the shift in India's identity as a postcolonial state to an 'emerging power' in the contemporary multipolar world.
-It will familiarize the students with the domestic, regional and international drivers and constraints; how these intersect and have shaped the evolution and practice of India's foreign policy.
-Students will learn about critical issues and developments of its foreign policy at the bilateral, regional, and global levels with a special focus on India's bargaining strategies and positioning in international climate change negotiations, international economic governance and international security regimes.
+This course seeks to equip students to engage with the key sources, theoretical underpinnings, and structural/functional dimensions of the foreign policymaking processes in India.
+Theoretical grounding will apprise students about the shift in India's identity from a postcolonial state to an 'emerging power' in the contemporary multipolar world.
+It will familiarise the students with the domestic, regional and international drivers and constraints and how these intersect and have shaped the evolution and practice of India's foreign policy.
+Students will learn about critical issues and developments of its bilateral, regional, and global foreign policy, focusing on India's bargaining strategies and positioning in international climate change negotiations, economic governance and international security regimes.
 It will develop analytical skills among the students to comprehend the impending foreign policy conundrums and give students a basic yet nuanced understanding of India's opportunities and challenges in its foreign policymaking in the contemporary world.